 - Step 1.
-In Mbox Remote, start a live pixel mapping session, create and configure a context, and place some pixel mapping fixtures using methods described earlier in this manual. - On the Fixtures > Patch tab, patch fixtures to desired output universe and address.
-Step 2. - Step 3.
+In Mbox Remote, start a live pixel mapping session, create and configure a context, and place some pixel mapping fixtures using methods described earlier in this manual. - Step 2.
+On the Fixtures > Patch tab, patch fixtures to desired output universe and address. - Step 3.
 On the Patch tab, assign a group number (1-2000) to the fixtures that require a merge with external data.
-The general idea is to group fixtures that would always share the same control or merge state. - On the Groups tab, check the "When merging always pass Step 4. through non-pixels" preference.
+The general idea is to group fixtures that would always share the same control or merge state. - Step 4.
+On the Groups tab, check the "When merging always pass through non-pixels" preference.
 This preference allows merge data for non-pixels (i.e. unpatched channels) to always pass through to the Mbox output, BUT only when the merge type is set to Full Profile or Profile Non-Pixels Force.
-This preference defaults to being on, as the most common usage of unpatched channels would be for additional parameters on fixtures; features like pan and tilt that shouldn't be affected by Mbox, just passed through unaltered.
+This preference defaults to being on, as the most common usage of unpatched channels would be for additional parameters on fixtures; features like pan and tilt that can't be affected by Mbox, and which should like pan and tilt that can't be affected by Mbox, and which should be passed through unaltered.